France: Revolutionary France (1789–1799)

 The Storming of the Bastille on 14 July 1789 was the most emblematic event of the French Revolution.

-The French Revolution was a period of political and societal change that began with the Estates General of 1789, and ended with the coup of 18 Brumaire in 1799 and the formation of the French Consulate.
+The French Revolution was a period of political and societal change that began with the Estates General of 1789, and ended with the coup of 18 Brumaire in 1799, leading to the formation of the French Consulate.
 Many of its ideas are fundamental principles of liberal democracy, while its values and institutions remain central to modern political discourse.

 Its causes were a combination of social, political and economic factors, which the Ancien Régime proved unable to manage.
 A financial crisis and social distress led in May 1789 to the convocation of the Estates General, which was converted into a National Assembly in June.
 The Storming of the Bastille on 14 July led to a series of radical measures by the Assembly, among them the abolition of feudalism, state control over the Catholic Church in France, and a declaration of rights.

-The next three years were dominated by struggle for political control, exacerbated by economic depression.
+The next three years were dominated by a struggle for political control, exacerbated by economic depression.
 Military defeats following the outbreak of the French Revolutionary Wars in April 1792 resulted in the insurrection of 10 August 1792.
 The monarchy was abolished and replaced by the French First Republic in September, while Louis XVI was executed in January 1793.

 After another revolt in June 1793, the constitution was suspended and power passed from the National Convention to the Committee of Public Safety.
 About 16,000 people were executed in a Reign of Terror, which ended in July 1794.
 Weakened by external threats and internal opposition, the Republic was replaced in 1795 by the Directory.
-Four years later in 1799, the Consulate seized power in a coup led by Napoleon.
+In 1799, the Consulate seized power in a coup led by Napoleon.

 Napoleonic France (1799–1815)

 Napoleon, Emperor of the French, built a vast empire across Europe.

 Napoleon became First Consul in 1799 and later Emperor of the French Empire.
 Changing sets of European coalitions declared wars on Napoleon's empire.
-His armies conquered most of continental Europe with swift victories such as the battles of Jena-Auerstadt and Austerlitz.
+His armies conquered most of continental Europe with swift victories such as the Austerlitz, Jena-Auerstadt and Battle of Friedland.
 Members of the Bonaparte family were appointed monarchs in some of the newly established kingdoms.

 These victories led to the worldwide expansion of French revolutionary ideals and reforms, such as the metric system, Napoleonic Code and Declaration of the Rights of Man.
 In 1812 Napoleon attacked Russia, reaching Moscow.
 Thereafter his army disintegrated through supply problems, disease, Russian attacks, and finally winter.
 After this catastrophic campaign and the ensuing uprising of European monarchies against his rule, Napoleon was defeated.
-About a million Frenchmen died during the Napoleonic Wars.
+About 306,000 to a million Frenchmen died during the Napoleonic Wars.
 After his brief return from exile, Napoleon was finally defeated in 1815 at the Battle of Waterloo, and the Bourbon monarchy was restored with new constitutional limitations.